mariasaavedra/bun-starter/README.md

 # bun-starter
 A minimalist and performance-oriented boilerplate that leverages the simplicity and efficiency of Bun, Express, React, and raw SQL.

-inimalist Web Boilerplate with Bun, Express, React, and Raw SQL

 ## Overview

 This boilerplate is designed for developers seeking a lean and efficient approach to building web applications.
 By utilizing Bun for its modern JavaScript runtime, Express for server-side logic, React for dynamic user interfaces, and raw SQL for direct database interactions, this project prioritizes performance and simplicity.
 The inclusion of Docker ensures a seamless development and deployment process, encapsulating the application in a consistent environment across different stages.